maduoma/ml-platform/prompts.md

 - Building for Scale: As LUCID's user base grows, the platform will be able to handle the increased demand for personalized music recommendations and therapies.

-# End-to-End Project Plan
+## End-to-End Project Plan

 This project is broken down into phases, with clear deliverables at each stage.

 ## Phase 1: Foundation and Core Infrastructure (First 60 Days)

-### Objective: Stand up the foundational components of the ML platform.
+### Objective: Stand up the foundational components of the ML platform

 - Key Activities: